mszegedy/plea/story/ch-6.md

 "I…" came the reply.

-"Do you have problems with reading comprehension, that you have not mentioned to me?
+"Do you have problems with reading comprehension, that you should have mentioned to me before I recommended books to you?
 Are you perhaps afflicted with narcissism?
 Because I would rather believe _any_ of these things than that you, being of sound mind and having just read a text on their proper care, chose to _destroy_ one of my idols and unleash its spirit on the town."

 "I didn't know!" protested Vasilisa.
 "I'm sorry, okay?
 I've apologized like ten times already.
 I'm sorry, I know, it was stupid, I won't do it again."